pterodactyl/documentation/wings/1.0/configuration.md

 you misconfigure something.
 Proceed only if you know what each configuration value does.
 :::

-You must apply all changes to your wings `config.yml` file located at `/etc/pterodactyl`.
+You must apply all changes to your Wings `config.yml` file located at `/etc/pterodactyl`.
 Verify your config file using [Yaml Lint](http://www.yamllint.com/) should you receive errors related to YAML parsing.

 ## Private Registries